4ry1337/my-obsidian/Rust/References and Borrowing.md

     // it refers to, it is not dropped.
 ```
 The `&s1` syntax lets us create a reference that *refers* to the value of `s1` but does not own it.
 Because it does not own it, the value it points to will not be dropped when the reference stops being used.

+## Borrowing

+The action of creating a reference *borrowing*.
+Reference as variables are immutable by default.
+We’re not allowed to modify something we have a reference to.

+## Mutable References